Selenicereus grandiflorus: Origin and habitat

 It is native throughout the Greater Antilles (Cuba, Cayman Islands, Puerto Rico, Jamaica, the Dominican Republic, and Haiti), Mexico, Guatemala, Belize, Honduras, Nicaragua, and a few other locations in South and Central America.
-Climbing on trees and on rocks at 700 metre altitude.
-Extremely variable, especially in Jamaica, stems with slightly wavy to strongly knobby margins occurs in the same plant.
-Much confused in cultivation.
+It is found climbing on trees and on rocks at an altitude of 700 metres.
+It has extremely variable stems, especially in Jamaica, with slightly wavy to strongly knobby margins occurring in the same plant, which causes confusion in cultivation.
 Many species of Selenicereus should be reduced to synonyms of subspecies of this species, differing merely in degree rather than in kind.

 Cultivation

-An easily cultivated, fast growing epiphyte or lithophytic plant.
-Needs a compost containing plenty of humus and sufficient moisture in summer.
-Should not be kept under 5 °C (41 °F) in winter.
-Perform best if grown in full sun.
+S. grandiflorus is a fast-growing epiphytic and lithophytic plant, though it takes two to three years to begin producing blooms.
+Keep it on the dry side each winter, and move it outdoors under a shade tree in late spring.
+It needs compost containing plenty of humus and sufficient moisture in summer.
+It should not be kept under 5 °C (41 °F) in winter and performs best if grown in full sun.
 Extra light in the early spring will stimulate budding.
 Flowers in late spring or early summer, only blooms one night a year for several years and withers within hours.